-Figure 6-2: The dome satellite on top of the motorhome can be raised, allowing easy access to change dip switches to a new satellite provider.
+The dome satellite, on top of the coach, can be raised to allow easy access to change switches to a new satellite provider.

-Follow the directions in the Owner's Manual for this dish-control mechanism to obtain the best orientation of the satellite dish for desired television reception.
+Follow the directions in the Owner's Manual for this dishcontrol mechanism to obtain the best orientation of the satellite dish for desired television reception.